Introduction

 Phase 2: Permits, Engineering & Approvals (Weeks 5–8)

 Permitting timelines vary widely across Texas.
-In Montgomery County, approvals depend on completeness of drawings and inspection scheduling.
+In Montgomery County, approvals depend on drawing completeness, plan review timing, and inspection scheduling.

 Typical steps include: